I’ve felt emptied of words — ones executed through my fingers, anyway. I’m still able to talk. Too much, probably. Just ask Joel. Or Kate.

 We all battle the fatigue of chemo, the uncertainty of not-knowing-anything-for-sure, but few I’ve read have to push through what happened to me last week.

 I used to live in what could be kindly described as a slum motel.
 Slugs came out at night, leaving their slime across cooking utensils, bathroom sinks and bedroom walls.
 Fearless cockroaches infested everything, night and day.
 Some of them were 2.5 inches long.
-Buildings were under construction on both sides of my building, the racket of pounding and powertools assaulting my ears from 8 AM until 7 PM.
+Buildings were under construction on both sides of mine, the racket of pounding and powertools assaulting my ears from 8 AM until 7 PM.
 I had to pirate my Internet connection but I guess, rather than requiring a password, the owner of the router kept moving it farther and farther away from where I sat, until dialup would have been faster.

-Now I’ve been in a lot of strange situations in my life, and in some semi-dangerous ones, facing down tripping gypsy drug dealers and belligerent cops, but when that dude dropped his pants in front of me, I felt I’d moved into a whole new plane of awful.
+Now I’ve been in a lot of strange situations in my life, and in some semi-dangerous ones, facing down tripping gypsy drug dealers and belligerent cops, but when that dude dropped his pants in front of me, I felt I’d moved onto a whole new plane of awful.
 Appalled, I shut the door on him without responding.

 So, he kicked it in, and came into my room, fists clenched, gasping in rage.

 At some point in the debacle that was Conyers Thompson, a friend of mine, a former Juanele employee, chided me for my choice in business partners and friends, in his case, and said, “Please, Rick, no more crazy people.”